korovod/kenotron/docs/3d_parallelism.md

 ### 3. Distributed Serialization

-Q: What are the five things saved in a brrr checkpoint?
+Q: What are the five things saved in a Nanotron checkpoint?

 A: Model weights, optimizer state, learning rate scheduler, random number generator state, and any other misc metadata required for restoring sharded weights

-Q: What are the key differences when brrr saves the weights for the 3 types of parameters?
+Q: What are the key differences when Nanotron saves the weights for the 3 types of parameters?

 A:
 + Regular parameters: Just directly save the full tensor normally.